Driving from outside

 The command surface

-• L1 — synth IO: imgui_mouse_pos, imgui_mouse_button, imgui_mouse_play, imgui_key_press, imgui_key_type.
+• Raw synth IO (faithful): imgui_mouse_pos, imgui_mouse_button, imgui_mouse_play, imgui_key_press, imgui_key_type.
 The driver pretends to be a mouse or keyboard, feeding events into the ImGui input queue.
 Used by imgui_playwright for cursor-visible recordings.

 Plus the read side and the container channel: